RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mget.md

 4) (integer) 1030
 {{< / highlight >}}

-Get all the labels associated with the time series.
+Get all the labels associated with the last sample.

 {{< highlight bash >}}
 127.0.0.1:6379> TS.MGET WITHLABELS FILTER type=temp